seenons/seenons-be-assignment/README.md

 - Implement the necessary changes to at least achieve the requirements.
 - Invite <caio@seenons.com> as a collaborator to your private repository.

-## Domain Models
+## Domain models

 ---

 ### Waste Stream

-    Definition:
+> **Definition**:
-      A Waste Stream is an entry in our domain model that represents a specific category of waste material.
+> A Waste Stream is an entry in our domain model that represents a specific category of waste material.
-      Each Waste Stream is unique and immutable, identified by specific characteristics such as its label and category (e.g., recyclable, non-recyclable, hazardous).
+> Each Waste Stream is unique and immutable, identified by specific characteristics such as its label and category (e.g., recyclable, non-recyclable, hazardous).
-    Role:
+> **Role**:
-      It is used to classify the waste collected and processed by Service Providers, and to match the waste disposal needs of Customers.
+> It is used to classify the waste collected and processed by Service Providers, and to match the waste disposal needs of Customers.
-    Attributes:
+> **Attributes**:
-      id: A unique identifier for the Waste Stream.
+> id: A unique identifier for the Waste Stream.
-      label: A human-readable name or label for the Waste Stream (e.g., paper, metal, glass).
+> label: A human-readable name or label for the Waste Stream (e.g., paper, metal, glass).
-      category: A classification of the Waste Stream.
+> category: A classification of the Waste Stream.
 This helps in determining the appropriate handling and processing methods.

 | id  | label | category   |
 | --- | ----- | ---------- |